itthinx/affiliates-recaptcha/readme.txt

 == Upgrade Notice ==

-= 1.0.2 =
+= 2.0.0 =
-This version fixes an issue which would result in a failure to display the captcha when HTTPS is used, it also adds a convenient settings link to the plugin entry.
+This version has been tested with WordPress 4.9 and uses the latest Google reCAPTCHA API.